Get UUWF News via E-mail

-Long-time UUWF employee and current Executive Administrator Ellen Spencer will retire at the end of 2014, President Kirstie Lewis has announced.
-“Ellen has been with the Women’s Federation for 37 years,” she said.
-“So this really marks the end of an era.”
+Long-time UUWF employee Ellen Spencer retired from the Executive Administrator position at the end of 2014.
+President Kirstie Lewis said, “Ellen has been with the Women’s Federation for 37 years, so this really marks the end of an era.”
+Read more…

 Rosemary Matson (pictured at right with Lucile Longview), died peacefully at her home on September 27.
 She was a UU lay leader who worked with Lucile Longview on the Women and Religion Resolution passed at the 1977 General Assembly.
 UUWF honored them in 1998 with a Ministry to Women Award.
 More about our UU foremothers…

 Don’t miss Leaping from Our Spheres

 The Blog of UUWF’s Affiliated Minister, Rev. Marti Keller.
 Latest Posts listed at left!
 More about UUWF’s Affiliated Ministry

 “…the faith in which we have lived, for which we have worked, and which has bound us together as a church. . . .
 Dear Friends, stand by this faith.
 Work for it and sacrifice for it.
 There is nothing in all the world so important to you as to be loyal to this faith which has placed before you the loftiest ideal, which has comforted you in sorrow, strengthened you for the noble duty and made the world beautiful for you.”